robertmryan/CircleMaskDemo/README.md

 This is an demonstration of updating `CAShapeLayer` mask with gestures in Swift.

-This was developed in Objective-C on Xcode 9.3 for iOS 11.3.
-But, the basic ideas are equally applicable for different versions of Objective-C and iOS versions.
+This was developed in Swift on Xcode 9.3 for iOS 11.3.
+But, the basic ideas are equally applicable for different versions of Swift and iOS versions.

 See https://stackoverflow.com/a/20171129/1271826.